richiemorrisroe/p0ker/README.md

     -   also have a bunch of functions that act on hand objects
     -   should join them together in holy matrimony/encapsulation

-    1. TODO deal<sub>cards</sub> apparently isn't used anywhere, delete
+    1. TODO deal\_cards apparently isn't used anywhere, delete

 6. Player Updates

-    1. Change player function names to calculate<sub>bet</sub>, call etc
+    1. Change player function names to calculate\_bet, call etc

     2. DONE Make use of state object to decide action